slatedocs/slate/source/index.html.md

 file | contents of an SBOL2, SBOL1, GenBank, FASTA, GFF3, ZIP, or COMBINE Archive file rootCollections | the URI of the collection to be submitted into

-If creating a collection, provide the id, version, name, descripton, citations, and optionally a file.
+If creating a collection, provide the id, version, name, description, citations, and optionally a file.
 In this case, overwrite_merge should be 0 or 1.
 If submitting the contents into an existing collection, otherwise, only provide a URI for the rootCollections that you are submitting into and the file that you are submitting.

 ## Remove Collection